Assailants kill Indian ruling party politician in Kashmir

 Assailants kill Indian ruling party politician in KashmirNew

-SRINAGAR, India (AP) — Unidentified assailants have fatally shot a politician of India’s ruling political party in disputed Kashmir.
-Police blame rebels fighting against Indian rule for decades in the region for the killing.
-Suspected militants carried out a string of killings last year on Bharatiya Janata Party members in Kashmir.
-The assailants fired at Rakesh Pandita late Wednesday in a southern town where he was visiting a friend.
-Police said he traveled without his police guards.
-New Delhi’s top administrator in Kashmir, and BJP leaders condemned the killing.
-No rebel group has claimed responsibility.
+SRINAGAR, India (AP) — Indian police say assailants have fatally shot a politician belonging to India’s ruling party in disputed Kashmir, and blamed separatist rebels for the attack.
+Rebels in Indian-controlled Kashmir have been fighting the central government for decades.
+Suspected militants carried out a string of deadly attacks last year on members of Prime Minister Narendra Modi’s Bharatiya Janata Party in Kashmir.
+Among those killed was a top BJP politician and his father and brother, who were also party members.
+New Delhi’s top administrator in Kashmir and BJP leaders condemned the killing.
+No rebel group has claimed responsibility for the attack.
+Kashmir is divided between India and Pakistan and both claim it in its entirety.
+Tens of thousands of people have been killed in the conflict.